Configuration

 The integer representation of the minimum authentication level required for Meerkat DSA to accept DOP requests.

-, which corresponds to simple authentication, meaning that,
+This defaults to 1, which corresponds to simple authentication, meaning that,

 to use DOP, a DSA must have authenticated using simple authentication